-- Select Namespace in the left sidebar.
-On the "Namespace" page that appears, click "Create".
+- Select Namespace on the left sidebar.
+On the Namespace page that appears, click Create.

 Namespaces are used to manage image repositories in the instance.
 They do not directly store container images, but can map to teams, product projects, or other custom layers in an enterprise.

 - In the Create a Namespace window, configure the namespace information and click Confirm, as shown in the figure below:

 - Name: we recommend that you set this parameter to the name of an enterprise team or product project.
 Namespace names must be unique in an instance.

 - Access Level: you can select either Private or Public.
 Image repositories and Helm chart repositories in the namespace will inherit this attribute.
 You can modify this attribute after creating the namespace.